Monday, December 23, 2024

 For example, for some reason no one pays attention to the fact that the founder of ACP, Daniel Chapman, and his team come from Black River Asset Management, a subsidiary of the transnational corporation Cargill Inc. Despite numerous statements about reducing business and stopping grain exports from Russia, this corporation continues to operate in Russia, which stole Ukrainian grain from the occupied territories.

-As Business Censor reported, in 2023 the net profit of Cargill’s Russian structures increased from 8.1 billion rubles. up to 16.3 billion rubles. comparing with the previous year.
+As Business Censor reported, in 2023 the net profit of Cargill’s Russian structures increased from 8.1 billion rubles. up to 16.3 billion rubles. compared to last year.
 Also, her company paid a profit tax of 4.1 billion rubles to the budget of the aggressor country, which is twice as high as the year before.

 In addition, already in the 23/24 marketing year, Cargill’s Russian subsidiary was involved in the supply of products to Belarus, due to which shipments of Russian grain to the EU have recently increased.